-GM recall process will be under Congressional microscope
+GM recall process will be under congressional microscope

 The senator said he would look at documents and listen to testimony before deciding about GM, and that the committee would be looking for explanations.
 “You have to have lessons,” he said.

-Additional reporting by Paul Lienert in Detroit and Megan Davies in Moscow, editing by Peter Henderson
+Additional reporting by Paul Lienert in Detroit, Megan Davies in Moscow, Doina Chiacu and Will Dunham in Washington; Editing by Peter Henderson, James Dalgleish and David Gregorio